Ernle Chatfield, 1st Baron Chatfield: Minister for Coordination of Defence

+Retirement

 Chatfield resigned as Minister for Coordination of Defence in April 1940 and subsequently chaired a committee on the evacuation of London's hospitals.
 In June 1941, Chatfield submitted the first draft of his memoirs to the Cabinet Secretary, Edward Bridges.
 Bridges wanted to extensively censor the third part of Chatfield's memoirs entitled "The Naval and Political Story of Our Lack of Preparation for War".
 Bridges argued that Chatfield revealed far too much about decision-making in the MacDonald, Baldwin and Chamberlain governments and would "give rise to controversy and weaken our war effort".
 Chatfield appealed to Churchill who partially sided with him.
 Churchill disliked Chatfield whom he described "as a sailor who prolonged his official life after he left the Navy by building up credit with advocates of appeasement".
 However, Churchill ruled that Chatfield could not publish his memoirs as written in wartime, but after the war he could publish his memoirs uncensored as "there are only a few things which should never be mentioned".
 Churchill seemed to be angling to establish a precedent to allow him to publish an uncensored war memoir after the war.
 On 24 November 1941, Churchill told the cabinet that Chatfield would have to submit to Bridges's censorship if he wanted to publish his memoirs in wartime, but after the war he would be free to publish an unexpurgated version.
 Chatfield retired to his home at Farnham Common in Buckinghamshire and became Deputy Lieutenant of that county on 15 June 1951.
 He died at his home there on 15 November 1967.